voider755/almh/README.md

 - The shell script which installs ```newsboat``` won't overwrite any (likely non existent) ```urls``` config file.
 Plus, it is now put inside the more XDG-compliant ```~/.config/newsboat``` instead of the app default ```~/.newsboat``` (thanks u/TopDownTom, u/MuddyArch and u/armoredkitten22 from the Arch Linux Reddit community for their explanations and suggestions!)

 TO DO:
-- Considering adding a bunch of new options, some of them using ```systemd``` capabilities, check logs, give system information...
-That must likely imply using a main menu and then some sub-menus, so it would be a tad bit less straightforward/newbie-friendly perhaps.
-Maybe fork the code for an "advanced" version.
 - "Prettify" the scheme a bit.
 ****************************************************************************
 almh (Arch Linux Maintenance Helper) is (c) Voider 2020